belle2/basf2/online_book/basf2/introduction.rst

         import basf2

-        def doAnAnalysisTask( <arguments>, path ):
+        def doAnAnalysisTask(<arguments>, path):
+            """
-            """A meaningful and clear docstring."""
+            A meaningful and clear docstring.
+Sometimes quite long-winded.
+            Occasionally longer than the active code in the function.

+            Details all of the function inputs...

+            Parameters:
+                foo (bar): some input argument
+                path (basf2.Path): modules are added to this path
+            """
             # register a module...
             this_module = basf2.register_module("AnalysisTaskModule")
             # configure the parameters...